Rehab 4 Addiction

 The support that this close relationship offers and the camaraderie provided by the regular meetings is designed to help pull individuals out of their addictive tendencies and show them a new way of life.

-Similar to AA, this form of treatment is meeting-based, but it looks to help individuals make progress via a series of steps.
+Similar to AA, SMART Recovery treatment [8] is meeting-based, but it looks to help individuals make progress via a series of steps.

 Using a range of supportive and therapeutic activities, SMART meetings try to help individuals move away from their substance-dependent existence and instil in them a new sense of autonomy and control over their life.